osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 Each phase of design thinking will be analysed closely to provide a better understanding on how the individual phases assist in reducing and resolving issues related to developing the CMC information system.

 ### STEP 1.Empathise
 Allows for the understanding of user’s pain points and potential improvements that will be required to be developed in order to enhance the user experience.
 A method to approaching this phase requires the need of interacting with users and considering their viewpoint on the issue.
-From the interviews conducted, an empathy map was created to provide visualization on user’s attitude and behaviours.
+From the interviews conducted, an empathy map was created to provide visualisation of the user’s i.e. customers as well as other stakeholders attitude and behaviours.
 This will assist the UX team in revealing any in the current user data and support the greater understanding of end users.

 ### STEP 2.Define
 From the data gathered, it will allow for better exploration and understanding into the core problems identified by users.
 The overall problem definition consists of – “A major travel company would like to develop an information system to improve the operation of their in-house call management centre (CMC)”.
 With these details, the system designers/developers are able to envision the functions, features and other elements of the system, which will assist in solving the defined problem.

 ### STEP 3.
 Ideate
+This stage is the most fundamental to the creative development associated with design thinking.
+By the utilisation of ideation techniques i.e. asking "How Might We..." questions, allows for the expansion and further breakdown of the problem space and stimilates free thinking.
+Furthermore, the added understanding of a potential customer or other stakeholders pains and gains, the project team are able to look for alternative ways to view the problem.
+Additionally, the empathy maps developed in stage 1 illustrate the interviewees' pains and gains on the potential change.

+The interviewees' perspectives from the empathy map can be used as a guideline for developing "how might we" ("HMW") statements to kick start brainstorming or further ideation sessions for the project team.

 ** ADD EMPATHY MAP IN PROPER DIAGRAM

 __Stakeholder 1: Customer Empathy Diagram__